dgisolfi/ChatbotAPI/README.md

 ## Docker Implementation

 The API takes advantage of a docker container and is run using the image pulled from docker hub.
-The image for this honeypot can be found [here](https://hub.docker.com/r/dgisolfi/chatbot_api/).
+The image for this API can be found [here](https://hub.docker.com/r/dgisolfi/chatbot_api/).
 The Dockerfile found in the root directory of this repository is used to create the chatbot_api image.
 The Docker file does the following:

 1. pull the latest version of Ubuntu from docker hub
 2. install the following: python-pip, python-dev, build-essential